leanix/vsm-sbom-booster/README.md

 The `vsm-sbom-booster`is a prototype to centralize & automate ([CycloneDX](https://cyclonedx.org/capabilities/sbom/)) SBOM generation.
 This helps alleviate impediments with the tedious CI/CD-based approach to amend hundreds of CI/CD pipelines and asking engineers to do yet another task.

-The prototype is based on the open-source project [**ORT**](https://github.com/oss-review-toolkit/ort), but entails added capabilities to interact both with Git providers APIs (currently only GitHub Cloud & GitHub Enterprise) and automatic upload of SBOMs to your VSM workspace.
+The prototype is based on the open-source project [**ORT**](https://github.com/oss-review-toolkit/ort), but entails added capabilities to interact both with Git providers APIs (currently only GitHub Cloud, GitHub Enterprise, GitLab Cloud, GitLab Self-Hosted, & BitBucket Cloud) and automatic upload of SBOMs to your VSM workspace.

 The prototype only needs access to your repositories to do its job.